Kobe16/cse15l-lab-reports/LabReport1.md

 - Not contain any part of your username.
 - Passphrases are preferred.

-8. Now, use this link to instal Visual Studio Code: [Visual Studio Code](https://code.visualstudio.com)
+8. Now, use this link to install Visual Studio Code: [Visual Studio Code](https://code.visualstudio.com)

 ![Image](VScode-download-screenshot.png)